-1. Job is held and driven by chuck with the other end supported on the tail stock centre.
+1. Job is held and driven by chuck with the other end supported on the tailstock center.

 2. Job is held between centers and driven by carriers and catch plates.